chetter14/chetter14.github.io/_posts/2024-09-25-Computer Networking, Network Layer, Control Plane.md

 ...
 ```

 So, to the "Distributed Asynchronous Distance Vector Routing" application.
 The whole task description can be found [here](https://gaia.cs.umass.edu/kurose_ross/programming/DV/Programming%20Assignment%201.html).
-Although I developed 2 functions - 'rtinit()' and 'rtupdate()' - for each node in the graph, I will show the code of the 0 node because the logic stays the same despite the node number (except for distance values):
+Although I developed 2 functions - `rtinit()` and `rtupdate()` - for each node in the graph, I will show the code of the 0 node because the logic stays the same despite the node number (except for distance values):
 ```
 static void notifyNeighboringNodes()
 {